-There are a lot of beautiful hotels in Toronto.
-What sets the Royal York apart?
+There are a lot of beautiful hotels - so what sets Toronto's Fairmont Royal York apart from the competition?

 The second thing I loved about the Royal York was the incredible architectural details and grandiose beauty of the lobby and public spaces – so much so that I’m planning a follow up photo essay on some of these features.
 When you walk through the lobby you feel like you are stepping back in time to a much more glamorous era and feel like you are a part of a classic experience.
 This is a hotel of royalty and of legends.
 When you are splurging on a nice hotel, it should FEEL like a splurge and be an indulgent experience in every way.
 The public areas of the Royal York certainly contribute to that feeling.